DataDog/integrations-core/glusterfs/README.md

 ### Configuration

-1. Edit the `glusterfs.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your glusterfs performance data.
+1. Edit the `glusterfs.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your GlusterFS performance data.
 See the [sample glusterfs.d/conf.yaml][3] for all available configuration options.

    ```yaml
    init_config: